 As a public-health policy, masks can only have any effect if their use is widespread – thereby practically requiring them being mandatory.

 As a ward against contagion and a courtesy, people in East Asian nations traditionally wear masks during epidemics.
-Wearing masks in public is increasingly become mandatory around the world.
-It hasn’t made any notable difference in checking covid contagion.
+Wearing masks in public to thwart covid was a passing fad in Western nations.
+While this was a tremendous new source of trash, mask-wearing did not make any notable difference in checking covid contagion.